Relative age effect: In sport

 This declining distribution from the beginning of the year for professional athlete participation has been seen in sports like: association football, baseball, cricket, gymnastics, handball, ice hockey, rugby league, running, skiing, swimming, tennis, and the Youth Olympic Games, as well as non-physical sports like shooting.

 Malcolm Gladwell's book Outliers: The Story of Success and the book SuperFreakonomics by Steven Levitt and Stephen Dubner, popularised the issue in respect of Canadian ice-hockey players, European football players, and US Major League baseball players.

 Contributing factors

-Relative age effects are caused by birth date eligibility rules but can be affected by parents, coaches and athletes through other mechanisms, the Pygmalian effect, Galatea effect, and Matthew effect are examples of effects which impact player motivation.
+Relative age effects are caused by birthdate eligibility rules but can be affected by parents, coaches and athletes through other mechanisms.
+The Pygmalion effect, Galatea effect, and Matthew effect are examples of effects which impact player motivation.